 Under Michigan law, every REALTOR® must represent the best interest of any home seller that has a signed listing agreement with a REALTOR®.

 By default, REALTORS® begin every transaction as a seller's agent regardless of whether the property for sale is listed by their firm or another.

 In order to change that, a buyer must execute a Buyer Broker Agreement with an agent which establishes that agent as their REALTOR®.

 The Buyer Broker Contract outlines the obligations of the parties to each other.
 It establishes an agency relationship with a specific REALTOR® for a defined amount of time and, in exchange, the buyer agrees to work ONLY with that REALTOR® when they decide to purchase a home.

-The contract can be limited by timeframe, by geographic area, by price point and any other terms the parties agree to
+The contract can be limited by timeframe, by geographic area, by price point and any other terms to which the parties agree.

 While there are a lot of legal and financial considerations to be taken into account in the process of buying and selling real estate, it should also be fun!
 Remember that as you're searching for your next home or property.
 If you have any questions relative to agency or any other real estate related issues, please contact us at your convenience to learn more at email@example.com.